 (i) The sickness can be traced directly to the conditions or circumstances under which the teacher is working; or

-(f) Notwithstanding 6.2.3(e) above, holders of long-term relieving and fixed-term fulltime appointments and teachers available for and eligible for future permanent appointments shall only be granted disregarded sick leave, as provided for in 6.2.3(d) above, where they have been in continuous employment before the date of application.
+(d) Fixed term or relieving teachers shall only be granted disregarded sick leave, as provided for in 6.2.7(a) above, where they have been in continuous employment before the date of application.

 (a) Holiday pay is not reduced for periods of sick leave with pay

 (b) When teachers have used their current sick leave entitlement holiday pay may be reduced for periods of sick leave without pay on the following conditions:

 (i) No deduction is to be made from the holiday pay of teachers for periods of sick leave without pay for periods not exceeding 90 calendar days in any one school year.

 (ii) Where the total amount of sick/accident leave without pay is in excess of 90 calendar days the deduction is based on the period subsequent to the initial 90 calendar days.
 The initial 90 calendar days are unaffected.

 (c) Teachers with a current sick leave entitlement who apply to receive sick leave without pay will have holiday pay reduced in proportion to the unpaid leave taken (as per clause 4.8.3) and should be advised of this when notified of the approval of sick leave without pay.

 (d) Clause 6.2.8b above will apply to all fixed term or relieving teachers who have completed at least 90 calendar days continuous service.